Think Less, Talk Less — Do More (the not-so-secret sauce)

 What Does “Doing More” Really Mean?

-Letting actions speak for themselves is common.
+Letting actions speak for themselves is the sweetest strategy.

-It hits differently and creates a sense of pride and confidence – much more than just talking or thinking about starting something.
+It hits differently and creates a sense of pride and confidence — much more than just talking or thinking about starting something.
+Because eventually, people will catch on and stop listening.

 Explore more: